httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 This document describes two HTTP header fields, `Client-Cert` and `Client-Cert-Chain`,  which a TLS terminating reverse proxy (TTRP) adds to requests sent to the backend origin servers.
-The `Client-Cert` field value contains the end-entity client certificate from  the mutually-authenticated TLS connection between the originating client and the TTRP.
+The `Client-Cert` field value contains the end-entity client certificate from  the mutually authenticated TLS connection between the originating client and the TTRP.
 Optionally, the `Client-Cert-Chain` field value contains the certificate chain used for validation of the end-entity certificate.
 This enables the backend origin server to utilize the client certificate information in its application logic.
-While there may be additional proxies or hops between the TTRP and the origin server (potentially even with mutually-authenticated TLS connections between them), the scope of the `Client-Cert` header field is intentionally limited to exposing to the origin server the certificate that was presented by the originating client in its connection to the TTRP.
+While there may be additional proxies or hops between the TTRP and the origin server (potentially even with mutually authenticated TLS connections between them), the scope of the `Client-Cert` header field is intentionally limited to exposing to the origin server the certificate that was presented by the originating client in its connection to the TTRP.